Don’t fancy cooking today? Fear not, because we’ve rounded up the best places to get a Sunday roast in Leeds…

 The White House

-The White House is a popular choice with walkers.
+The White House is a popular choice for walkers.
 It’s nestled right on the edge of Roundhay Park, so you can go for a long, leisurely walk before warming up in front of an open fire with a proper Sunday dinner.
 The key here is to book ahead – they do accept walk-ins, but you often have to wait for up to an hour, which is a testament to how good their roast dinners are.
-They’ve got a big ‘ole menu, the highlight of which is their trio of roasts – you’ll get topside of beef, turkey breast and pork loin for £11.69.
-But if you want to really splash out, you can get slow cooked beef rib for £13.89 or lamb shoulder for £13.99.
-They all come with buttered seasonal veg, goose fat roast potatoes, homemade Yorkshire’s and loads of gravy.
+They’ve got a big ol’ menu, the highlight of which is their trio of roasts – you’ll get topside of beef, turkey breast and pork loin for £11.99.
+But if you want to really splash out, you can get slow-cooked beef rib or lamb shoulder for £13.99.
+They all come with buttered seasonal veg, garlic & rosemary goose fat roast potatoes or minted baby potatoes, homemade Yorkshire’s and loads of gravy.

 The White House, 55 Wetherby Road, Leeds, West Yorkshire, LS8 2JU.